 10 DIYs to Do When You’re Stuck at Home

 I tried to gather a variety of DIYs for different tastes, difficulty levels, and time needed to complete.
 I feel like it takes forever to sift through Pinterest for adult-approved crafty DIYs.
 Searching in the search bar usually results on “life hack DIYs” or kid-approved crafts.
 I wanted to create a place where I could group a bunch of really awesome crafts into one place so you don’t have to sift through Pinterest!
-Hopefully there is at least something here for all the crafters out there.
-Anyways, let’s get into it!
+Hopefully, there is at least something here for all the crafters out there.
+Anyway, let’s get into it!
+Here are 10 DIYs to do when you’re stuck at home.

 1. DIY Tasseled Throw Pillows via Sugar and Cloth